andrewjhunt/equal-loudness/README.md

 For example, if a speaker system is configured for a SPL 70dB reference level, then a +10dB EQ will simulate the perceived balance as if the actual SPL is 80dB (with boosted bass and highs).

+I run my home studio around 65-70dB.
+That means I tend to create mixes and masters with too much bass.
+By applying the +10dB EQ simulation, I get better balanced audio as if I was actually listening at 75-80dB.

 The estimates are derived from the [equal-loudness contour](https://en.wikipedia.org/wiki/Equal-loudness_contour) from the ISO 226:2003 standard.

-The EQ Parameters has sample EQ settings.
+The EQ Parameters section has sample EQ settings.
 The sections below explain how these parameters are estimated.

 ## EQ Parameters